gruntwork-io/terragrunt/README.md

 1. Deploy the backend-app
 1. Deploy the frontend-app and search-app in parallel

 If any of the modules fail to deploy, then Terragrunt will not attempt to deploy the modules that depend on them.
+Once you've fixed the error, it's usually safe to re-run the `spin-up` or `tear-down` command again, since it'll be a noop for the modules that already deployed successfully, and should only affect the ones that had an error the last time around.

 ## CLI Options